Renormalization of crossing probabilities in the dilute Potts model: Background

 where $\mathcal{H}$ denotes the event that $\mathcal{R}$ is crossed horizontally, whereas for the measure supported over $\mathcal{R}$ with wired boundary conditions, the crossing density is of the form,

 where $\mathcal{V}^c$ denotes the complement of a vertical crossing across $\mathcal{R}$.

 The strip and renormalization inequalities provided in this section are dependent on different quantities for $\pm$ spin configurations rather than the corresponding inequalities for the random cluster model which only depend on the cluster weight $q$.
 Besides the definition of the strip densities $p_n$ and $q_n$, another key step in the argument involves inequalities relating $p_n$ and $q_n$.
+The behavior of such inequalities is related too the manner in which connected components coalesce over the hexagonal lattice, a few examples of which are depicted in \textbf{Figure} \textit{2}, and in \textbf{Figure} \textit{3}.
 The statement of the Lemma below holds under the assumption that the planar random cluster model is neither in the subcritical nor supercritical phase.

-\textbf{Lemma 1} ({[14, Lemma 12]}) There exists a constant $C > 0$ such that for every integer $\lambda \geq 2$, and for every $n \in 3\textbf{N}$,
+\textbf{Lemma 1} (\textbf{Lemma 12}, {[14]}) There exists a constant $C > 0$ such that for every integer $\lambda \geq 2$, and for every $n \in 3\textbf{N}$,

 while a similar inequality holds between horizontal and the complement of vertical crossing probabilities of the complement $\mathcal{V}^c$ across $\mathcal{R}$, which takes the form,

 Finally, we introduce the renormalization inequalities.